APP-Hom Method for Box Constrained Quadratic Programming: Conclusion

 \section{Conclusion}

-PPA is essentially linear iteration if the active-set is fixed.
-According to this, we show that PPA converges linearly at local and give an estimate of the linear convergence factor.
-Furthermore, based on this property, we present an accelerated PPA, which exhibits the obvious effect of acceleration.
+PP converges $R$-linearly for BQP, furthermore, it converges $Q$-linearly if the limit point satisfies the strict complementary conditions.
+More precisely, PP is linear iteration when the free variables do not change.
+According to this property, an accelerated PP algorithm which exhibits the obvious effect of acceleration than PP algorithm is presented.
+The accelerated PP can automatically identify the endgame, that is, when the optimal active set is founded, it converges to the limit point very quickly.

-APG algorithm converges slowly at end of the iterations, which hinders it to be an independent algorithm for (\ref{equation4.1}), so we terminate it when some criterions are satisfied.
-The performance of PAS highly depends on the initial solution.
-Then the approximately solving of APG is indispensable.
-With the approximately solving stage, the steps of PAS method in the second stage would greatly reduce.
-For these reasons, the two-stage algorithm is meaningful.
-Moreover, our sorting technique indeed reduces the computations for cholesky decomposition, which helps the second stage algorithm performs better.
+The performance of the homotopy algorithm depends on the initial solution.
+Then the approximately solving is indispensable.
+APG algorithm is a good method to predict the optimal active set, because it costs small at each step, converges with a rate $O(\frac{1}{k^2})$ and is easy to implement.
+However, APG converges slowly at end of the iterations, which hinders it to be an independent algorithm for high-precision solutions, so we terminate it when some criteria are satisfied.
+With the approximately solving stage, the steps of the homotopy algorithm is greatly reduced.
+Moreover, the $\varepsilon$-precision verification and correction steps ensure the stability of the homotopy algorithm.

-Finally, the numerical results confirm our theoretical results well and show our algorithms are effective in practice.
-One advantage of our algorithms is that they can obtain high-precision solution.
+Finally, the numerical results confirm our theoretical results well and show APP and the homotopy algorithm are effective in practice.
+Moreover, from the numerical results of solving SVM optimizations, we see the homotopy algorithm can utilize the sparsity of the solution well, such as for SVM optimization, the homotopy algorithm only needs to solve linear systems with the a size close to the number of the support vectors.